Table of Contents

 Since CEA-608 embedded closed captions are embedded in the video track, the language of the closed captions is set to the language of the video track.

 There are some limitations when using this technique to provide the subtitle tracks.
-There is a track limit, and usage is limited to two language tracks.
+There is a track limit, with usage limited to two language tracks.
 As the tracks are embedded they are not available for styling or manipulation by the player.

 Because of the limitations associated with this format, it is recommended to use TTML subtitles for best cross format compatibility and player support.